http4k/www/src/website/content/commercial-terms.md

 - Customer must ensure all copies of Access Credentials are destroyed
 - Customer must remove all stored Private Resource contents from their systems where required
 - Customer retains rights to use previously accessed resources in accordance with the Commercial License where permitted

+7.5 Technical Protection Measures

+7.5.1 Customer acknowledges that the Enterprise Edition materials, including LTS source code and commercially licensed components, include technical protection measures that control access

+7.5.2 Customer shall not:
+- Circumvent, remove, or tamper with any technical protection measures
+- Attempt to bypass or disable any license enforcement mechanisms
+- Use tools or techniques to defeat or bypass security features
+- Share or publish protected source code or components

+7.5.3 These obligations are in addition to the Access Credential requirements specified above.

 ## 8. WARRANTY; CUSTOMER SOFTWARE SECURITY